Garbage: Treatment

 In urban areas, garbage of all kinds is collected and treated as municipal solid waste; garbage that is discarded in ways that cause it to end up in the environment, rather than in containers or facilities designed to receive garbage, is considered litter.
 Litter is a form of garbage that has been improperly disposed of, and which therefore enters the environment.
 Notably, however, only a small fraction of garbage that is generated becomes litter, with the vast majority being disposed of in ways intended to secure it from entering the environment.

+Disposal

+The most common method of garbage disposal are landfills, in which garbage is buried underground or piled in a collection pit.
+Modern landfills often use trash compactors to compress garbage into a smaller space.
+Landfills use protective liners and collection ponds to prevent chemicals from leaching into the soil through runoff, and methane gas from decomposition is collected, sometimes being used in power plants.
+In incineration, waste is burned to produce power, reducing the space required for disposal but also prodcung smoke that can contain toxins.
+More recently, recycling and composting have been used to decrease the environmental impact of garbage disposal, by allowing garbage to be turned back into raw materials or safely biodegraded, although those methods can be difficult to implement and work with comparatively few types of materials.

 History

 Humans have been creating garbage throughout history, beginning with bone fragments left over from using animal parts and stone fragments discarded from toolmaking.
 The degree to which groups of early humans began engaging in agriculture can be estimated by examining the type and quality of animal bones in their garbage.
 Garbage from prehistoric or pre-civilization humans was often collected into mounds called middens, which might contain things such as "a mix of discarded food, charcoal, shell tools, and broken pottery".